Dror-Bar/react-native-example-project/README.md

 # react-native-example-project
-A basic structure/skeleton of a modern react native app
+A basic structure/skeleton of a modern react native app.

 To install required libraries, in root run the commands: